-- 1 bag Sysco Gold N Crispy Batter Mix
+- 1 bag batter mix

 - 5-7 oz. cauliflower florets, roughly chopped

 - 21⁄2 oz.
 Buffalo Hot Sauce

 - 1 oz. celery stalks, shaved

 - 1⁄2 oz. carrot, cut into matchstick shred

 - 1⁄2 oz. chives, finely chopped

 - 1 oz.
 Arrezzio Gorgonzola Cheese, crumbled

 Mix the batter according to the recipe on package; set aside.
 Cut celery stalks in half lengthwise; shave thinly with a vegetable peeler.
 Place celery in ice water to help it curl.
 Heat deep fryer to 350 degrees.
 Fry the cauliflower for 3 to 4 minutes; remove and toss with 2 ounces of the sauce, reserving the rest.
-Toss celery and carrot with 1⁄2 ounce of the sauce and set aside.
+Toss celery and carrot with 1/4 ounce of the sauce and set aside.
 Sprinkle with chives and Gorgonzola cheese and drizzle the remainder of the sauce around the plate.